 In this post, Dr. Richard Polsky PhD, a Mississippi dog bite expert, offers expert opinion about a dog bite inflicted to an innocent bystander by police dog at a crowded LSU-Mississippi State football game on October 3, 2015.
 This dog bite incident involved a professional photographer at the game in a work capacity.

-The victim was attacked and bitten on the thigh as he ran past the dog.
-The dog andwas tied and laying very close to fans who were clogging the entrance to a photo work room which the photographer was using.
-The dog, a 12-year-old German Shepherd, was brought into the stadium for bomb detection work.
+The photographer was attacked and bitten on the thigh when he came near dog, possibly as he was running.
+The dog was tied and laying very close to fans who were clogging the entrance to a photo work room which the photographer was using.
+The dog, a 12-year-old German Shepherd, was brought to the game by his handler as a bomb detection dog.

-Several thoughts immediately come to mind about this dog bite incident.
-First, it was a mistake for the handler to tie his dog near a crowd of people.
-Given the circumstances, the handler should have known that people might move past the dog in a hurried manner.
+First, I believe it was negligent for the handler to tie his dog near a crowd of people.
+Given the circumstances, it should have been foreseeable to the handler that people would be moving past the dog in a hurried manner.
 This kind of stimulus (movement which triggers innate predatory tendencies), has the potential to elicit an aggressive reaction in many dogs, but particularly police dogs.
 Note that police dogs receive specialized training to attack and apprehend suspects fleeing from police.

 Police dogs trained in suspect apprehension are prone to behavioral error.
 Examples include attacking innocent bystanders, attacking without command from the handler, and failing to stop an attack once commanded to do so.
-I have written about the unreliable and dangerous nature of police dogs elsewhere on this website.
+I direct the interested reader to other sections of this website where I have written about the unreliable and dangerous nature of police dogs.

-Richard Polsky, PhD is available as a police dog bite expert nationwide.
-Dr. Polsky has worked with plaintiff attorneys in Mississippi and Louisiana as a dog bite expert.
+Richard Polsky, PhD is available as a police dog bite expert.
+Dr. Polsky will consider assignments for Mississippi dog bite attorneys, particularly those handling police dog attacks.
 More information about the background of Dr. Polsky can be found on his curriculum vitae.